jfischoff/trek/development-notes.md

 - Hopingfully I can modify `trek` to not depend on `postgresql-simple-opts`.
 - I still can't believe I named the package "opts" instead of "options".
 I spelled out "postgresql-simple" but "options" was too much ... smh.
 - I might be able to fix it by adjusting the dependencies.
+- `therewebe` is using `postgresql-simple-opts`.
+I must of already fixed it and bumped the version.
+- I fixed it for `postgres-options-0.1.0.1`.
+It is broken against 0.2.0.0.
+I just need to fix it.